guoyingtao/Mantis/README.md

 ## Usage

-**Mantis doesn't dismiss CropViewController anymore since 1.2.0.
-You need to dismiss it by yourself.**
-**For CropViewControllerDelegate protocol, cropViewControllerDidCancel becomes non-optional, and cropViewControllerWillDismiss is deprecated**

 * Create a cropViewController in Mantis with default config and default mode

 **You need set (cropViewController or its navigation controller).modalPresentationStyle = .fullscreen for iOS 13 when the cropViewController is presented**